Primeshheshan/Scheduler-app/README.md

 4. Install dependencies for the backend: `cd backend && npm install`
 5. Set up MongoDB and update the connection details in the backend configuration.
 6. Start the backend server: `cd backend && npm start`
-7. Start the frontend development server: `cd frontend && npm start`
+7. Start the frontend development server: `cd frontend && npm dev`
 8. Add this environtment variables to your backend .env file
       1. DB_PASSWORD
       2. DB_USERNAME